How to calculate cost of revenue

 - Marketing costs;

 - Overhead costs, etc.

 Once you have all the costs, use a simple cost of revenue formula - add up all direct costs your business has and move on to the next stage.

 2) Define the total revenue

 Now that you have a revenue cost formula in mind, you need to define your revenue.
 First of all, you need to know what it stands for.

 Total revenue is basically the gross revenue of your business.
-Simply put, it is the total amount of money generated by your business before deducting any costs incurred, such as manufacturing or marketing expenses, property taxes, etc.
+Simply put, it is the total amount of money generated by your business before deducting any costs incurred, such as manufacturing or marketing expenses, corporate tax liabilities, property taxes, etc.